Updated January 2021

 In the event that the Certificate of Eligibility is not available when you are ready to file your T2 return, you can still file the return and Schedule T2SCH558 with the estimated tax credit amount.
 Once Ontario Creates has issued the Certificate of Eligibility, submit the Certificate (or copy of) to the CRA.
 The CRA will process the claim once they have received the Certificate of Eligibility as well as the T2 Corporation Income Tax Return and applicable schedules.

-For additional information, visit the following CRA website: http://www.cra.gc.ca/filmservices
+For additional information visit this page on the CRA website.

 Inquiries should be directed to CRA’s Toronto Film Services Unit at (416) 973-3407 or (416) 954-0542.